tortiz7/Kura-QuikBuks-Automated-Deployment---WL2/README.md

 ## ISSUES/TROUBLESHOOTING

 ### Invalid Parameter Value Error in Elastic Beanstalk
 - **Problem**: I encountered an error with the environment name containing invalid characters.
-My initial name included underscores, which is not accepted for Elastic Beanstalk names.
+My initial environment name kQBA included underscores, which is not accepted for Elastic Beanstalk names.
 - **Solution**: I updated the environment name, swapping out the underscores with dashes.
 For Elastic Beanstalk, the environment name can only contain words, digits, and dashes, and cannot start or end with a dash.
 This will be important to keep in mind if you attempt to deploy your own flask application via these steps!

 ### Jenkinsfile Syntax Errors